-The organization, which owns the Charles Town Races and Slots in West Virginia and some gambling locations in the U.S. and Canada and announced their intention to buy the Fort Washington standard bred racing track this fall, just as Governor Martin O'Malley was beginning his bid to push the slot machines.
+The organization book of ra, which owns the Charles Town Races and Slots in West Virginia and some gambling locations in the U.S. and Canada and announced their intention to buy the Fort Washington standard bred racing track this fall, just as Governor Martin O'Malley was beginning his bid to push the slot machines.

 The organization insisted in public testimony that it was committed to the racing track for the long term, regardless of whether the slot machines will be legalized or not.
 But after the session ended with Rosecroft being excluded of Maryland's gaming expansion, the company decided to back out of the deal.